devscribe-team/starter/quickstart/guide.md

   Cards support rich content including headings, paragraphs, and other components.
   {% /card %}
   ````
   {% /tab %}
+{% /tabGroup %}

+### Clickable Cards

+{% tabGroup %}
   {% tab title="Preview" %}
-  {% card title="Horizontal Card" description="This card uses horizontal layout" icon="layout" horizontal=true %}
+  {% card title="Linked Card" description="This entire card is clickable" icon="external-link" href="https://example.com" %}
-  This card demonstrates the horizontal layout option where the icon appears on the left and content on the right, similar to a callout.

-  You can include rich content in horizontal cards:
-  - Lists work great
-  - Code blocks too
-  - Any nested content
+  When the href attribute is provided, the entire card becomes clickable and will navigate to the specified URL.

+  Click anywhere on this card to test the link functionality.
   {% /card %}

-  {% card title="Vertical Card" description="This is the default vertical layout" icon="layers" %}
+  {% card title="Internal Link Card" description="Card linking to internal page" icon="file-text" href="/introduction" %}
-  This card uses the default vertical layout where content flows from top to bottom.

-  ### Heading in Card
-  Cards support rich content including headings, paragraphs, and other components.
+  This card links to an internal page.
+The href can be any valid URL - external or internal.
   {% /card %}
   {% /tab %}
-{% /tabGroup %}

-### Clickable Cards

-{% tabGroup %}
   {% tab title="Syntax" %}
   ````markdown
   {% card title="Linked Card" description="This entire card is clickable" icon="external-link" href="https://example.com" %}